ValsCodes/Express-React-Gym-Tracker/README.md

-# Express + React Web Gym Tracker 💪
+# Typescript Express + React Web Gym Tracker 💪

 Welcome to the **Web Gym Tracker**, a full-stack application built with Express.js and React to help fitness enthusiasts log workouts and track progress over time.